whitebook/plivohelper-python/examples/INFO.rst

     * phonemenu directory

-        This is a simple phone menu application that demonstrate a simple branching menu with options
+        This is a simple phone menu application that demonstrates a simple branching menu with options